According to the Lotus Sutra, Buddha explains that the only path, is the path of the bodhisattva. Also called the Rainbow Warrior.

 5) A decision in a circle can be made using majority rule or consensus.

-The use of this type of organization limits infiltrators power to influence. decisions The fractal pattern can dynamically change the trustees for each decision.
+The use of this type of organization limits infiltrators power to influence decisions.
+The fractal pattern will dynamically change the trustees for each decision.
 This secure people from staying in top positions.
-The small size of the circle makes it easier to get to know each member and will secure that the possible infiltrators as not chosen as trustees.
+The small size of the circle makes it easier to get to know each member and will secure that the possible infiltrators will not be chosen as trustees.

 To create a new society where freedom, justice and peace are the predominant and lasting principles we need to adopt a peaceful way of conducting the revolution.
 We can clearly see that the vast majority of physical power are in the hands of the police and military wish are controlled by the enemy.
 To employ a strategy of direct confrontation is born to fail and will only further the power of our enemy.
 Even if a revolution might be possible through the use of violence, the new ruling segment will easily be corrupted and taken under control by the enemy using the same violent means.